black-desk/.format/README.md

 ## License

+Unless otherwise specified, files in this project are open-sourced under the MIT license.

 This project complies with the [REUSE specification](https://reuse.software/spec-3.3/).

 You can use [reuse-tool](https://github.com/fsfe/reuse-tool) to generate the SPDX list for this project: